chazeah/crunchbase-daily-feed/README.md

 # crunchbase-daily-feed
-Creates an RSS feed containing the content from the Crunchbase Daily
+Creates an RSS feed containing the content from the Crunchbase Daily.